10 Thoughtful Alternatives to “I Hope This Email Finds You Well”

 Irene

 Mentioning a mutual contact you both know and trust immediately establishes a connection between you and the person you’re emailing.
-However, don’t make the third party the whole subject of the email; once you’ve touched on the connection, make the switch to discussing your own reason for reaching out.
+However, don’t make the third party the whole subject of the email.
+Once you’ve touched on the connection, make the switch to discussing your own reason for reaching out.
+(Here's how to introduce yourself in an email the right way.)

 Hi Yolanda,